lingtalfi/Models/DataTable/datatable.model.md

 - confirm: bool=false, whether or not to confirm before executing the action
 - confirmText: string=null, the confirm text.
 If null, will default to a default text of: "Are you sure you want to execute this action?"
-- icon: string=null, if not null, provides an identifier representing the type of icon desired.
+- ?icon: string=null, if not null, provides an identifier representing the type of icon desired.
+- ?label: string=null, if not null, will display the given text as the label